finanzcheck/AOM/README.md

 ## Installation / Update

 See http://piwik.org/faq/plugins/#faq_21.
 Run ``composer install`` to add dependencies, such as the Google AdWords SDK.

+Is recommended to setup auto archiving (http://piwik.org/docs/setup-auto-archiving/) to improve performance.

 ## Changelog